aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

  1. You will be prompted to provide an admin password. provide adminPassword: Pa55w.rd!!

-   **Note**: It may take 5-10 min to create these three VMs.
-You do not have to wait until this job completes, you can continue with the next task.
+   **Note**: It may take 15-20 min to create these three VMs.
+Please wait until this job completes, and you will be prompted to provide password for three times for
+    each VM deployment.

 ## Task 3: Create the load balancer